On the bias, risk and consistency of sample means in multi-armed bandits

-The adaptive nature of the data collection and analysis induces a significant complication into the analysis of the sample mean.
-In particular, it has been well-known that the sample mean is biased under adaptive sampling and characterizing the bias has been a recent topic of interest due to a surge in practical applications.
+The adaptive nature of the data acquisition process complicates significantly the analysis of the sample mean.
+In particular, it is well-known that the sample mean is biased under adaptive sampling and characterizing the bias has been a recent topic of interest.
 Significant progress has been made in characterizing the \emph{sign} of the bias.
-While estimating MAB ad revenues, \citet{xu2013estimation} gave an informal argument of why the sample mean is negatively biased for ``optimistic'' algorithms.
-Later, \citet{villar2015multi} encountered this negative bias in a simulation study motivated by using MAB for clinical trials.
-Recently, \citet{bowden2017unbiased} provided an expression for the bias, and \citet{nie2018adaptively} derived some sufficient conditions under which the bias is negative.
-In our recent work \citep{shin2019bias}, we extend both results, which hold only at a predetermined time and for a fixed arm, to more general adaptive setting that include adaptive sampling, stopping and choosing.
+While estimating MAB ad revenues, \cite{xu2013estimation} gave an informal argument of why the sample mean is negatively biased for ``optimistic'' algorithms.
+Later, \cite{villar2015multi} encountered this negative bias in a simulation study motivated by using MAB for clinical trials.
+Recently, \cite{bowden2017unbiased} provided an expression for the bias, and \cite{nie2018adaptively} derived some sufficient conditions under which the bias is negative.
+In our recent work \cite{shin2019bias}, we extend both results, which hold only at a predetermined time and for a fixed arm, to more general adaptive setting that include adaptive sampling, stopping and choosing.
 There, we describe a simple monotonicity condition that determines the sign of the bias, including natural examples where it can be positively or negatively biased.
 Despite this progress, it is still obscure how large the bias is, and more generally, how the sample mean estimator behaves around the true mean.

 In this paper, we derive sufficient conditions under which the sample mean is consistent under all four aforementioned notions of adaptivity (sampling, stopping, choosing and rewinding, henceforth called the ``fully adaptive setting'').
 Then, we study the magnitude of its bias and risk under general moment/tail conditions.
 Adaptive mean estimation, in each of the four senses described above, has received significant attention in both recent and older literature (only studied one at a time, not together).
 Below, we briefly discuss how our work relates to these past works, proceeding one notion at a time in approximate historical order.